rapid7/insightconnect-workflows/workflows/Enrich_Domain_with_OSINT_from_Slack/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

+For this workflow you need to install and configure the [InsightConnect Slack App](https://docs.rapid7.com/insightconnect/configure-slack-for-chatops/).

 After import, activate the workflow in order to trigger it.

 ### Usage